-- Governmental funds-Most of the District's basic services are included in governmental funds, which focus on (1) how cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
+• Governmental funds-Most of the District's basic services are included in governmental funds, which focus on (1) how cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
 Consequently, the governmental fund statements provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.
-Because this information does not encompass the additional long-term focus of the government-wide statements, we provide additional information at the bottom of the governmental funds statement, or on the subsequent page, that explain the relationship (or differences) between them. - Fiduciary funds-The District is the trustee, or fiduciary, for certain funds.
-It is also responsible for other assets that-because of a trust arrangement-can be used only for the trust beneficiaries.
+Because this information does not encompass the additional long-term focus of the government-wide statements, we provide additional information on the subsequent page that explain the relationship (or differences) between them.

+Fiduciary funds-The District is the trustee, or fiduciary, for certain funds.
 The District is responsible for ensuring that the assets reported in these funds are used for their intended purposes.
-All of the District's fiduciary activities are reported in a separate statement of fiduciary net position and a statement of changes in fiduciary net position.
+All of the District's fiduciary activities are reported in a separate statement of fiduciary net position.
 We exclude these activities from the District's government-wide financial statements because the District cannot use these assets to finance its operations.